GabrielGrimberg/Processing-User-Interface/README.md

 - Final releases have been added, three vidoes have also been added, one without sound, one with sound and one where I explain while running the program.

+#### Key Features
+- Animation and interactivity included.
+- Plenty of classes made for buttons, loading screen etc..
+- Fancy text using enum.
+- File I/O to display the stats graph for both characters.
+- A lot of advanced processing functions used.
+- Functions used such as pushMatrix, popMatrix, translate, rotate, tint and more.
+- The unit circle and trigonometry that also uses a PVector.
+- Arrays & array lists included.

 #### Video(s)

 #### Normal Video